myothiha/obsidian/VLLM/CLIP-Based/LocCA.md

 ## Dataset
 - A subset of WebLII dataset (English)
 - use [[OWL-ViT]] to get pseudo annotated fine-grained object locations.
-Two groups of box categorieis are generated.
+Two groups of box categories are generated.
 	- n-gram texts from alt-text
 	- Object categories used by PaLI (https://arxiv.org/abs/2209.06794)